-Traditional, baked homemade pita bread with pockets.
+Learn hot to make traditional pita bread with pockets easily at home.
 Skip the store-bought as these are so easy to make at home and they freeze beautifully!

 If you’re looking for a fun baking project, homemade pita bread fits the bill perfectly.
 These traditional baked pita breads are delicious!
 They puff up in the hot oven to produce a perfect pocket every time!
 It’s like magic :)

 There is nothing difficult about making pitas at home.
 There are a number of “rests” in the process and the usual rising period, but most of the time is passive, hands-off time.

 This recipe will yield 6 large pita breads.
 You can double the recipe if you like, but it makes the process of rolling/baking them off two at a time a bit more complicated.
 I find the smaller batch works nicely.

 - Active dry yeast – or classic Instant yeast, such as SAF brand.
 Rapid or quick rise yeast is not recommended.

 - Olive oil – or any cooking oil you have or prefer, such as vegetable or canola oil.